Ringing and echoes from black bounces surrounded by the string cloud: Introduction

 \section{Introduction}

-Recently, LIGO/VIRGO has made significant progress in the observation of gravitational waves (GWs) \cite{LIGOScientific:2016vpg,LIGOScientific:2016aoc,LIGOScientific:2016dsl,LIGOScientific:2017bnn,LIGOScientific:2020ibl}.
-In addition, the Event Horizon Telescope has also made a breakthrough in the imaging of black hole shadows \cite{EventHorizonTelescope:2019dse}.
+Recently, the LIGO and Virgo interferometers have made significant progress in the observation of gravitational waves (GWs) \cite{LIGOScientific:2016vpg,LIGOScientific:2016aoc,LIGOScientific:2016dsl,LIGOScientific:2021usb,LIGOScientific:2021djp,LIGOScientific:2020ibl}.
+In addition, the Event Horizon Telescope has also made a breakthrough in the imaging of black hole shadows \cite{EventHorizonTelescope:2019dse,EventHorizonTelescope:2022wkp}.
 These results validate the predictions of general relativity (GR) about black holes (BH).
-It also allows physicists to test new physical features beyond GR \cite{Cardoso:2019rvt,Cardoso:2017cqb,Berti:2015itd,Carballo-Rubio:2018jzw}.
+It also allows physicists to test new physical features beyond GR \cite{Cardoso:2019rvt,Cardoso:2017cqb,Berti:2015itd,Carballo-Rubio:2018jzw,Giudice:2016zpa,Maggio:2021ans}, such as the existence of event horizons in compact objects.
 Gravitational wave spectroscopy plays a crucial role in the examination of new physical features beyond general relativity \cite{Berti:2005ys,Dreyer:2003bv}.
 For the gravitational wave signal generated by the binary merger, its late stage always decays in the form of the ringdown.
 It can usually be described using a superposition of complex frequency damping exponents, which are called quasinormal modes (QNMs) \cite{Nollert:1999ji,Kokkotas:1999bd,Berti:2009kk}.
 The detection of QNMs can serve as a tool to test GR predictions.
-Therefore, this makes gravitational wave detectors (LIGO/VIRGO and LISA, etc.) expected to detect some new physical features in the future, such as gravitational wave \textit{echoes} and so on.
+Therefore, this makes gravitational wave detectors (LIGO/Virgo and LISA, etc.) expected to detect some new physical features in the future, such as gravitational wave \textit{echoes} and so on.
+Gravitational wave echoes are an important observable for probing the spacetime near the event horizon of the black hole.
+In addition, gravitational wave echoes are closely related to the unique characteristics of compact objects.